Covid-19: Expansion of vaccine deliveries worldwide

 For example, some of the Covid-19 vaccines are based on genetically engineered spike protein from the SARS-CoV-2 virus.
 Physicians call them subunit vaccines.
 In one case, their production uses a culture of insect cells in nutrient medium that have been genetically engineered to produce the protein in question.
 This protein must then be purified from all remnants of the insect cells and the nutrient medium.
 Only then can it be processed together with an emulsion of adjuvants to produce the finished vaccine.
 The adjuvants serve to strengthen the immune response in the vaccinated persons.
 The finished vaccine is finally filled into sterile glass vials.

 Vector virus vaccines are produced in a completely different way.
-They require large cell cultures containing mammalian cells.
+For them, large cell cultures containing mammalian cells are needed.
 Biotechnical methods are used to equip these cells to produce viruses - not coronaviruses, however, but harmless vector viruses that cannot make people sick.
 The vector viruses are genetically modified to carry the genetic blueprint for the spike protein of the covid-19 pathogen SARS-CoV-2.
 This is critical for the vector viruses to provide a protective response against Covid-19 after vaccination.
 The vector viruses are eventually "harvested" from the cell culture.
 After being thoroughly but gently purified, they can be filled into glass vials in a liquid suitable for inoculation.

 The production of messengerRNA (mRNA) vaccines is even different.
 It begins in the first step with the multiplication of bacteria, to which small ring-shaped pieces of DNA have previously been inserted by genetic engineering, in large bioreactors.
 The DNA rings multiply along with the bacteria.
 When the bacteria are then killed, they release the ring-shaped DNA pieces.
 These are necessary for the production of the actual mRNA.
 In the next step, highly pure mRNA must be produced from this mix.
 In a further step, this is then enclosed in liquid in submicroscopic vesicles consisting of nature-identical and artificial lipid-like molecules; these vesicles, called lipid nanoparticles, must not be too small or too large.
 The finished solution containing the lipid nanoparticles is then filled into glass vials.